MahendhiranK/agentic-api-sentry/README.md

 Designed for regulated industries such as finance, healthcare, and government, the tool performs deterministic, auditable checks on API specs.
 It validates OpenAPI structure, detects missing security schemes or undocumented error responses, and identifies rate-limiting headers.
 It can also safely probe GET endpoints and generate actionable reports in Markdown and JUnit formats for CI/CD pipelines.

 This project reflects a commitment to advancing secure, compliant, and resilient API practices in enterprise environments.
-It demonstrates the ability to create mission-bound, immutable agents that support n
+It demonstrates how mission-bound, deterministic agents can enforce API governance checks consistently across teams and pipelines.

 ## 📚 Author